Murder of Linda Pagano: Disappearance

 In the immediate days after Pagano's disappearance, family members assumed Linda was staying with friends.
-Claflin called Micheal Pagano's mother to see if Linda was staying with her.
+Claflin called Michael Pagano's mother to see if Linda was staying with her.
 A day after she was last seen, family members reported Linda Pagano as missing.
 At the time, Pagano's case gained little attention.
 Law enforcement were pursuing it under the impression that Pagano had run away, and there was no media coverage of the case.
 However, Pagano was not regarded as the type who would run away without a word, and her car, a Ford Mustang, had not been taken with her.

 Discovery of the body

 On February 5, 1975, three boys were hiking in a park in Strongsville, Ohio when they discovered partial skeletal remains on the banks of Rocky River, now known as Mill Stream Run Reservation.
 The remains were heavily weathered, including a missing jawbone, and no physical evidence was recovered from the scene.
 It was determined that the remains belonged to a white female, and initial age estimates placed the remains at approximately 20 years old.
 The cause of death was ruled as a gunshot wound to the head, leading the case to be investigated as a homicide.
 Initially, attempts were made to link the bones to then-missing heiress Patty Hearst, who disappeared from California in 1974.

-At the time of its discovery, Micheal Pagano saw a TV broadcast about the unidentified body.
-Micheal called the Strongsville police with the theory that it might be Linda, but was dismissed, being told that the victim was too old and likely too tall.
+At the time of its discovery, Michael Pagano saw a TV broadcast about the unidentified body.
+Michael called the Strongsville police with the theory that it might be Linda, but was dismissed, being told that the victim was too old and likely too tall.
 After the body continued to remain unidentified, the remains were interred in an unmarked grave at a potter's field at Memorial Gardens in Highland Hills.